mikemartin/docs-1/content/collections/docs/laravel-cloud.md

 You will then be prompted to select a filesystem disk for the bucket, it should match a disk in your `config/filesystems.php` config.

-Once the bucket is created, you can upload existing assets using a tool like [Transmit](https://panic.com/transmit/), [Cyberduck](https://cyberduck.io/), or any similar app that supports S3-compatible filesystems.
+Once the bucket is created, you can upload existing assets using a tool like [Cyberduck](https://cyberduck.io/), or any similar app that supports Cloudflare R2 compatible filesystems.

 ## Deploying your application